 If you like a supportive and lofty feel, a down-filled bed pillow might be right up your alley.
-Fluffier than their memory foam or down-alternative counterparts, many options come in a variety of firmness levels that can suit all types of sleepers "Everybody has a unique anatomical and psychological composition, making the ideal pillow vary by individual," says board-certified sleep physician Joshua Roland, MD.
+Fluffier than their memory foam or down-alternative counterparts, many down pillows come in a variety of firmness levels that can suit all types of sleepers "Everybody has a unique anatomical and psychological composition, making the ideal pillow vary by individual," says board-certified sleep physician Joshua Roland.

 When browsing different options, you'll notice that many "down pillows" are actually a mix of down and feathers, sourced from either geese or ducks.
 The percentage of down versus feathers will determine how firm the pillow is. "[Feather-heavy] pillows generally tend to be plush and on the softer side," Dr. Roland adds, while down-heavy pillows generally provide more support.